 I brought a Nikon D500, a digital SLR camera best for sports photography with a moderate price range of $1000, to record the view for a long-lasting moment.

 I framed the award-winning photos of sports activities.

 The overpowering picture imagery of athletics still haunts my imagination.

 It increased my productivity by framing more realistic visuals in a single frame.

-My sports photography has enhanced significantly because of the automated focus and metering technology, ideal for fast-moving subjects.
+My sports photography has enhanced significantly because of the automated focus and metering technology, which is ideal for fast-moving subjects.

-The 20.9MP CMOS image sensor provided a visible, detailed, and textured quality, boosting the flagship of high-marker images by halting action at a moment’s notice.
+The 20.9MP CMOS image sensor provided a visible, detailed, and textured quality, boosting the flagship of high-marker images by halting action immediately.

-Versatility triumphed once again, thanks to the camera’s ability to switch from stills to 4K UHD video on the fly.
+Versatility triumphed again, thanks to the camera’s ability to switch from stills to 4K UHD video.